ivan-fedorusov-leasoft/pm-daily-tool/README.md

 ## Architecture

-- Single Next.js fullstack monolith.
+- Single Next.js fullstack monolith — the existing `gc-pm-automation` app, not a new one.
-- PostgreSQL is the source of truth.
+- PostgreSQL is the source of truth — the same Supabase project already backing `gc-pm-automation`.
+- No ORM.
+Use `@supabase/supabase-js` + generated types, matching the host app's existing pattern.
+- Identity is reused: no separate `users` table — every user is an existing `gc-pm-automation` Profile.
+- Every new table/enum uses a `daily_` prefix.
 - Redis stores runtime state only.
 - BullMQ is used only for background jobs.
 - GitHub integration starts in v2.